ralfbiedert/cheats.rs/content/_index.md

 ## References & Pointers {#references-pointers-ui}

-References give safe access to other memory, raw pointers `unsafe` access.
+References give safe access to the referent, raw pointers `unsafe` access.
-The respective `mut` types are identical.
+The corresponding `mut` types have an identical data layout to their immutable counterparts.

 <!-- NEW ENTRY -->